danielbrownmsm/arduinoGames/README.md

  - crossy road
  - simon says (memory game)
  - tron
- - a screensave (why the heck would you want this tho?)
+ - a screensaver (why the heck would you want this tho?)
  - rythym game (ex beatsaber)
  - racing game (obviously 2D)
  - some random dice game (what is that suppposed to mean? idk)